apacheignite/documentation/data-grid/page-memory.md

     "0-0": "`setName(...)`",
     "0-1": "Unique memory policy name.",
     "0-2": "Required parameter.",
-    "1-0": "`setSize(...)`",
+    "1-0": "`setInitialSize(...)`",
-    "1-1": "Sets total slab size defined by this memory policy.\n\nThe total size can not be less than 1 MB due to internal requirements.\n\nIf the overall memory usage goes beyond this parameter an out of memory exception will be thrown.
-To avoid this use an eviction algorithm or set this parameter to a bigger value.", "1-2": "Required parameter.",
+    "1-1": "Sets initial size of the memory region defined by this memory policy.
+When the used memory size exceeds this value, new chunks of memory will be allocated until maximum size is reached.", "1-2": "`256` MB",
-    "2-0": "`setSwapFilePath(...)`",
+    "3-0": "`setSwapFilePath(...)`",
-    "2-1": "A path to the memory-mapped file the slab defined by this memory policy will be mapped to.
-Having this path set, allows relying on swapping capabilities of an underlying operating system for the slab.", "2-2": "Disabled by default.",
+    "3-1": "A path to the memory-mapped file the slab defined by this memory policy will be mapped to.
+Having this path set, allows relying on swapping capabilities of an underlying operating system for the slab.", "3-2": "Disabled by default.",
-    "3-0": "`setPageEvictionMode(...)`",
+    "4-0": "`setPageEvictionMode(...)`",
-    "3-1": "Sets one of the data pages eviction algorithms available for usage.
-Refer to [eviction policies](doc:evictions) for more details.", "3-2": "Disabled by default.",
+    "4-1": "Sets one of the data pages eviction algorithms available for usage.
+Refer to [eviction policies](doc:evictions) for more details.", "4-2": "Disabled by default.",
-    "4-0": "`setEvictionThreshold(...)`",
+    "5-0": "`setEvictionThreshold(...)`",
-    "4-1": "A threshold for memory pages eviction initiation.
-For instance, if the threshold is 0.9 it means that the page memory will start the eviction only after 90% of the slab (defined by this policy) is occupied.", "4-2": "`0.9`",
+    "5-1": "A threshold for memory pages eviction initiation.
+For instance, if the threshold is 0.9 it means that the page memory will start the eviction only after 90% of the slab (defined by this policy) is occupied.", "5-2": "`0.9`",
-    "5-0": "`setEmptyPagesPoolSize(...)`",
+    "6-0": "`setEmptyPagesPoolSize(...)`",
-    "5-1": "Specifies the minimal number of empty pages to be present in reuse lists for this memory policy.
-This parameter ensures that Apache Ignite will be able to successfully evict old data entries when the size of a (key, value) pair is slightly larger than page size / 2.\n\nIncrease this parameter if a cache can contain very big entries (total size of pages in this pool should be enough to contain largest cache entry).", "5-2": "`100`"
+    "6-1": "Specifies the minimal number of empty pages to be present in reuse lists for this memory policy.
+This parameter ensures that Apache Ignite will be able to successfully evict old data entries when the size of a (key, value) pair is slightly larger than page size / 2.\n\nIncrease this parameter if a cache can contain very big entries (total size of pages in this pool should be enough to contain largest cache entry).", "6-2": "`100`",
+    "2-0": "`setMaxSize(...)`",
+    "2-1": "Sets maximum size of the memory region defined by this memory policy.\n\nThe total size should not be less than 10 MB due to the internal data structures overhead.\n\nIf the overall memory usage goes beyond this parameter an out of memory exception will be thrown.
+To avoid this use an eviction algorithm or set this parameter to a bigger value.", "2-2": "`80%` of RAM",
+    "7-0": "`setMetricsEnabled(...)`",
+    "7-1": "Enables memory metrics aggregation for this region.
+Refer to [Memory & Cache Metrics](doc:memory-and-cache-metrics)  for more details.", "7-2": "`false`"
   },
   "cols": 3,
-  "rows": 6
+  "rows": 8
 }
 [/block]